swift-server/sswg/process/incubation.md

 The SSWG votes on pending proposals on a bi-weekly cadence, with the goal of voting on at least two proposals per month.

 After the vote, the review manager will:
-* Annoucnce the vote results in the review thread.
+1. Announce the vote results in the review thread.
-* Update the propsal's status based on the vote result.
+1. Update the Proposal's status based on the vote result.
-* Close ithe review thread.
+1. Close the review thread.

 ### Graduation Criteria